nwisbeta/github.io/pages/app_design/messaging.md

 * Remain consistent
 * Use standard phrases

-Provide 'click here' type of functionality when messaging connects to an action:
+Provide 'click here' type functionality when messaging connects to an action:

 * Link text must be in bold and underlined - see [Typography](/typography.html).
-* Link must open new page or pop up
+* Link must open a new page or pop up

 ### Patient Lookup